Minimax estimation of smooth densities in Wasserstein distance: Computational aspects

 \section{Computational aspects}

 One of the motivations for this line of work is found in applications of optimal transport techniques for data analysis and machine learning, with unknown distributions and access to an independent sample of size $n$.

 Many so-called {\em variational Wasserstein problems} involve the problem of minimizing a functional $F:\nu \mapsto W_p(\nu,\mu)$ with unknown $\mu$.
 These problems, such as minimum Kantorovich estimators~\citep{BasBodReg06} and Wasserstein barycenters~\citep{AguCar11}, are increasingly common in practical applications~\citep{PeyCut17}, especially when the minimization is taken over a parametric class, with $\nu = \nu_\theta$ for $\theta \in \Theta$.

 Solving variational Wasserstein problems in practice requires first obtaining an empirical estimate of the functional $F$ on the basis of data drawn from $\mu$, and then writing the resulting optimization problem in a computationally tractable form.
-The first issue is typically addressed by obtaining an estimator $\tilde \mu_n$ of $\mu$ and then estimating the functional via the plug-in principle.
+The first issue is typically addressed by obtaining an estimator $\tilde \mu_n$ of $\mu$ and estimating the function via the plug-in principle.
 Indeed, the triangle inequality implies that

-where equality is achieved at $\mu = \nu$.
-Following this approach, guarantees in Wasserstein distance between $\mu$ and the estimator $\tilde \mu_n$ therefore yield uniform deviation bounds for these functionals over the set of all probability measures on $\RR^d$.
+where the supremum is taken over all probability distributions and where equality is achieved at $\mu = \nu$.
+Following this approach, guarantees in Wasserstein distance between $\mu$ and the estimator $\tilde \mu_n$ therefore yield uniform deviation bounds for these functionals over the set of probability measures $\cP$ on $\RR^d$.

 To solve the resulting optimization problem, finite discretizations are often taken for $\nu$ and $\tilde \mu_n$ to render the resulting problem amenable to discrete optimization techniques~\citep{Cut13,AltWeeRig17}.
 For this reason, the estimator $\tilde \mu_n$ is often taken to be the empirical distribution $\hat \mu_n$, since this measure is a finitely supported measure and enjoys the rate